georgengelmann/abuseipdb-report/README.md

 ## Configuration

-Set the API key in Settings -> AbuseIPDB Report Settings
+Set the API key in Settings -> Abuse Report Settings